 You'll be held to high academic standards, but you'll also have a lot of fun.
 At the end of the two-week session you will have thought through a real-world case study, written a report, and presented your findings, just like a real team of management consultants.

-Business Case: Mastercard vs. Visa-The Fight for Mobile Payments: The MasterCard vs. Visa case study allows students to put themselves in the shoes of Visa CEO, Joseph Saunders as Visa acquires CyberSources in 2010.
-Saunders at Visa and other CEOs at companies like MasterCard are facing new technologies such as moile payments that might disrupt the ways they have been doing business for decades.
-Students are given an overview of the landscape and are asked to critically think about some of the key indusry competitive, strategic, technology and leadership issues that Suanders and consumers face.
-The case study provides students with an opportunity to see the real-time challenges that a CEO might face and the decisions he or she as well as consumers would need to make with limited information and what money may look like in the future.Teamwork and Leadership: Understand different leadership styles and recognize qualities of an effective leader.
+Business Case: The Future of Currency: Fiat currecncy vs. Blockchain technology.
+Students will be given an overview of the landscape of Blockchain, Cryptocurrency, Bitcoin, Fiat currency and credit card and are asked to critically think about some of the key indusry competitive, strategic, technology, security and leadership issues that consumers face.
+The blockchain technology case information and the Visa case information provides students with an opportunity to see the real-time challenges that a CEO might face and the decisions he/she and consumers would need to make with limited information and what money may look like in the future.
+Students will write a framework recommendation about the knowledge of the social issue and what they forecast will occur in the future.Teamwork and Leadership: Understand different leadership styles and recognize qualities of an effective leader.
 Analyze your own leadership style.
 Experience the rewards and challenges of working in a team.

 Critical Thinking /Communication: Enhance your critical thinking skills by brainstorming and identifying the real issue in a situation and the critical question to answer.
 Participate in discussions, work on teams, and give oral business presentations on smaller issues related to the case study.